 - Known as the most successful federation, the Colombian coffee federation has owned this title for the past 60 years of hard work.

-- One of the most trusted and reliable coffee federations is the Colombian coffee federation.
+- One of the most trusted and reliable coffee federations is the Colombian Coffee Federation.

-Putting All Together
+10. Putting Everything Together